 All wage statements issued by them must include:

 We did it!
 We are at the last of our wage notice requirements by state.
-And for Wyoming, it’s fairly simple.
+And for Wyoming, it’s fairly straightforward.
 All in-state employers must simply provide a list of itemized deductions with each wage statement.

 If you’re planning a shoot anywhere in the U.S., be sure to check out our essential breakdowns of worker classification tests and paycheck laws by state.
 Or visit Wrapbook’s free state-by-state production incentive finder to help make the most of any budget.